rubenafo/trendyways/README.md

 Documentation
 -------------
-The full, detailed, HTML documentation is available [here](http://htmlpreview.github.io/?https://github.com/figurebelow/trendyways/blob/master/docs/index.html)
+The full dcument preview is available [here](https://cdn.rawgit.com/figurebelow/trendyways/master/docs/index.html) and in the docs folder of the cloned repository.

 The list below includes the (so far) implemented methods.